sudhxan/Imagina-MCP/README.md

 # 🎨 MCP Logo Downloader
+## Just say "Download Shopify logo" in your IDE to download logos now!

 > An MCP (Model Context Protocol) server that downloads high-quality company and integration logos through natural language prompts — directly from your IDE.